munificent/craftinginterpreters/book/scanning.md

 ### Operators

-We have single-character lexemes covered, but that doesn't cover all of Lox's operators.
+We have single-character lexemes working, but that doesn't cover all of Lox's operators.
 What about `!`?
 It's a single character, right?
-Sometimes, yes, but not when it's followed by an `=`.
-In that case, it should be a `!=` lexeme.
+Sometimes, yes, but if the very next character is an equals sign, then we should instead create a `!=` lexeme.
+Note that the `!` and `=` are *not* two independent operators.
+You can't write `!   =` in Lox and have it behave like an inequality operator.
-Likewise, `<`, `>`, and `=` can all be followed by `=`.
+That's why we need to scan `!=` as a single lexeme.
+Likewise, `<`, `>`, and `=` can all be followed by `=` to create the other equality and comparison operators.

-For those, we need to look at the second character:
+For all of these, we need to look at the second character.

 ^code two-char-tokens (1 before, 2 after)

-Those use this new method:
+Those cases use this new method:

 ^code match

 It's like a conditional `advance()`.
-It only consumes the current character if it's what we're looking for.
+We only consume the current character if it's what we're looking for.

-Using that, we recognize these lexemes in two stages.
-When we hit, say `!`, we jump to its switch case.
-That case means "OK, we know the lexeme *starts* with `!`".
-Then we look at the next character to determine if we're on a `!` or a `!=`.
+Using `match()`, we recognize these lexemes in two stages.
+When we reach, for example, `!`, we jump to its switch case.
+That means we know the lexeme *starts* with `!`.
+Then we look at the next character to determine if we're on a `!=` or merely a `!`.

 ## Longer Lexemes

-We're still missing one operator, `/`.
-That one needs a little special handling because comments begin with a slash too.
+We're still missing one operator, `/` for division.
+That character needs a little special handling because comments begin with a slash too.

 ^code slash (1 before, 2 after)